Evolveye/Cactu-discord.js/readme.md

 <img src="./what.png" width="25px" height="25px">

 #### Loose prefix
-Prefix is a first element of the commands.
+The prefix is a first element of the commands.
 Cactu bot is using `prefix [...scopes] command ...params` syntax.
-If You don't want space between prefix and scope/command You need to set `loosePrefix` property on `false`.
+If You don't want space between the prefix and scope/command You need to set `loosePrefix` property on `false`.
 Examples: with `cc!` prefix:

 loosePrefix: true (default)
 `cc! say Hello guys 👋`